 Indian Restaurant in Tower Bridge

-One Tower Bridge is the new place to be!
+One Tower Bridge seems to be the new place to be!
 It has some fantastic restaurants in the new and modern complex and is ideally located right by beautiful Tower Bridge.
 There is something for everyone from cheap eats (Rosa’s Thai, Vapaino) to special occasions (The Coal Shed, Tom Simmons).
 It is also home to the Bridge Theatre which offers affordable tickets to the public!

 We visited Gunpowder Indian restaurant in Tower Bridge offering modern cuisine.
 We had previously visited its sister restaurant, Gul and Sepoy (which sadly recently closed) which we loved so were rather excited!
 I was certainly not disappointed with Gunpowder.
 The menu consists of smaller and larger sharing plates and has a good mix of meat, fish and vegetarian.
 The restaurant itself is smart and the bar area (where you can eat) is gorgeous.